mtwyford/DoodlePad/Classpath.md

   * the above is for using on a MacOS, you may have to make a slight change and include
   * If you are using Windows Operating system use ".;doodlepad.jar" instead

 * Repeat the same for running the file - use java instead

-* java -cp ".:doodlepad.jar" "MyDoodlePadCode.java"
+* javac -cp .:doodlepad.jar MyFirstDoodle.java